kjbstar/recalboy/readme.md

 ### Four of the six actions buttons
 ![](public/assets/img/pitft_actions.png)

-Reset and Exit buttons are not under 2nd line of buttons, to avoid to press them by mistake :)
+Reset and Exit buttons are under these buttons, to avoid to press them by mistake :)

 # Requirements